evanyang1/rce/README.md

 RCE is currently being built on the MERN stack.

 Use babel src/app.js --out-file=public/scripts/app.js --presets=env,react --watch to have Babel simultaneously convert code to Javascript that the browser can read.

+All code must be well documented with comments, so one with no familiarity with the code can understand how the code can relate to which part of the project.